 This course takes 4 days, and includes theory sessions, shallow water practices and 4 immersions in open water.

-Price: $400 US (includes book, equipment and certification, book no included)
+Price: $400 US (includes book, practice, equipment and certification, entrances fee to cenotes)

 This course consists of 5 special immersions drawn from a range of possible dives, for example deep , orientation, night, peak buoyancy performance, naturalist, multilevel etc.